 Your objective should be your website rank high on the Baidu first results.
-In this way you can reach more visibility and have more more opportunities to grow in the future.
+In this way, you can reach more visibility and have more opportunities to grow in the future.

 Use Social Media to Promote your Book in China

-Social media are main characters in the chinese business ecosystem, all brands open an account on at least one social media.
-Up to this point it seems there are not differences from the western world, by the way social media in China are far more developed platforms.
+Social media are the main characters in the Chinese business ecosystem, all brands open an account on at least one social media.
+Up to this point, it seems there are no differences from the western world, by the way, social media in China are far more developed platforms.

-Chinese spend even more time using social media than western people, love doing shopping, play and read reviews on these kinds of platform.
-Lots of brands created original campaigns, games and much more to nurture and engage their Chinese audience.
+Chinese spend even more time using social media than western people, and love doing shopping, playing and reading reviews on these kinds of platforms.
+Lots of brands created original campaigns, games, and much more to nurture and engage their Chinese audience.

 We already mentioned WeChat, but there are many other popular apps in China.
 Xiaohongshu (AKA Little Red Book), for example, is one of the most used apps by the youngest generations.
 Even if it is famous for its leading position in the Cosmetics and Fashion industry, you can find everything related to lifestyle on it.
 So why not engage a Key Opinion Customer for talking about your book?